sakshipatel29/sakshipatel29/README.md

 ## About Me

 Hey!
-My name is Sakshi Kumari Patel.
+My name is Sakshi Patel.
 I'm currently pursuing a Master's in Computer Science at Illinois Institute of Technology, Chicago, with a GPA of 3.78.
 I am passionate about Artificial Intelligence, Full-Stack Development, and Machine Learning.
 I'm always eager to learn new technologies and work on innovative projects.

 ---